Division of Streets, Bridges & Harbor

 Toledo, Ohio 43610

-We endeavor to provide services with a courteous, well-trained workforce in the most cost effective and timely manner.
+The Division of Streets, Bridges & Harbor endeavors to provide services with a courteous, well-trained workforce in the most cost effective and timely manner.
 We pledge to enhance the image of Toledo by creating cleaner neighborhoods and safe travel on our roadway system with ever-improving quality and responsiveness.
-Services provided to the public include street and alley cleaning and repair, pothole repair, pavement restoration of sewer and water repairs, snow & ice control, leaf collection, housing demolition, bridge operation, bridge maintenance and repair, and numerous harbor related operations.
+Services provided to the public include street and alley cleaning and repair, pothole repair, pavement restoration of sewer and water repairs, snow & ice control, leaf collection, housing demolition, bridge operation, bridge and levee maintenance and repair, and numerous harbor related operations.

 Click here for information on how to obtain a permit for a special event in the harbor.